 Cat Island, The Bahamas

-Investigations at Golden Grove have have revealed one of the most remarkable archives of Bahamian ship graffiti, images of period sailing vessels that were etched into the stucco exteriors of plantation buildings.
-Generally associated with people of African heritage, such ship graffiti are unique to the Caribbean region.
+Investigations at Golden Grove and Newfield have revealed a remarkable archive of sailing vessel images that were etched into the stucco exteriors of plantation buildings.
+Generally associated with people of African heritage, such "ship graffiti" are unique to the Caribbean region.
 Their exact meaning is still unknown.
-Students documented over 100 ship images at Golden Grove during the winter term project.
-In the video below, Rebecca Perez ’15 creates a rubbing of sailing ship depicted on a column.
+Students documented over 200 ship images at the sites.
+In the video below, Rebecca Perez '15 creates a rubbing of sailing ship depicted on a column.

 Ethnoarchaeology & Geochemistry